 Check out our more detailed blog about "How to Tell if Your Dog is in Pain" for a visual image and more signs to look for.

-5 Ways to Help Dogs with arthritis
+How to Help Dogs with arthritis at Home

 Just as arthritis is painful for people, it is for dogs too.
 Unfortunately, dogs can’t talk to tell us if they are in pain.
-Be sure to pay attention to visible signs of slow movement and arthritis in your dog's legs, arthritis in dog's knee and especially the potential of arthritis in the back or hind legs.
+Be sure to pay attention to visible signs of slow movement and arthritis in your dog's legs, arthritis in the dog's knee and especially the potential of arthritis in the back or hind legs.
 All you can do is view their behavior.
 Based on the risk factors listed above, you can determine if your dog might be a risk.
 You can also take this short arthritis assessment to determine if your dog has arthritis.
 Once you have this valuable information, find out how to treat arthritis in dogs or take a look at some other ways to help:

 - Prevent signs of arthritis before they start and combat the signs with a joint supplement created by Parnell, Glyde™ Mobility Chews.
 Glyde promotes joint health and cartilage development to help keep dogs and cats active and youthful, longer.
 Improvement can be seen in most dogs with regular dosage.